Pete Myers

-Peter Eddie Myers (born September 15, 1963) is an American former professional basketball player and a former assistant coach for the NBA team Chicago Bulls.
-He is most famous for having been Michael Jordan’s replacement player during Jordan’s stint in baseball.
+Peter Eddie Myers (born September 15, 1963) is an American former professional basketball player and a former assistant coach for the National Basketball Association (NBA) team Chicago Bulls.
+He is most famous for having been Michael Jordan's replacement player during Jordan's stint in baseball.

 Early life and college career

 Born in Mobile, Alabama, Myers graduated from Williamson High School of Mobile in 1981.
 Myers then attended Faulkner State Community College.
 At Faulkner State, Myers averaged nearly 14 points per game in his two-year career and was named to the 1983 All-Southern Division team.
-Myers transferred to the University of Arkansas at Little Rock in 1983 and played two seasons on the Arkansas–Little Rock Trojans men's basketball team after redshirting one year.
-At Arkansas–Little Rock, Myers was named to the All-Trans American Athletic Conference (TAAC) team both his junior and senior years and was part of the 1986 TAAC tournament championship team that advanced to the second round of the NCAA tournament.
+Myers transferred to the University of Arkansas at Little Rock in 1984 and played two seasons on the Arkansas–Little Rock Trojans men's basketball team.
+At Arkansas–Little Rock, Myers was named to the All-Trans America Athletic Conference (TAAC) team both his junior and senior years and was part of the 1986 TAAC tournament championship team that advanced to the second round of the NCAA tournament.